Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-shell/README.md

 A data object which will be passed to the [feature flags component](../anvil-ui-ft-flags/readme.md).

+#### `appContext` (object)

+An optional object that will be serialised and embedded within the page.
+See the [anvil-ft-app-context](../anvil-ft-app-context/readme.md) package for more information about the app context.

 #### `initialProps` (object)

 An optional data object to serialise and embed in the page which can be used to rehydrate your application on the client-side.